EDTTool/EDTT/docs/EDTT_transport_bsim.md

      1 byte : reception done (0) or timeout (1)
+     8 bytes: timestamp when the reception or timeout actually happened 0/N bytes: (0 bytes if timeout, N bytes as requested otherwise) to a RCV_WAIT_NOTIFY:
+     0 or more WAIT_NOTIFICATION followed by:
+       8 bytes: (uint64_t) absolute time stamp until which the wait will run (not the wait duration, but the end of the wait) After the receive is complete (or timed out):
+       1 byte : reception done (0) or timeout (1)
        8 bytes: timestamp when the reception or timeout actually happened 0/N bytes: (0 bytes if timeout, N bytes as requested otherwise) to a WAIT:  1 byte (0) when wait is done to a DISCONNECT: nothing
 ```